Accelerating evidence-based policy in education

 1. Keep it simple and focus on efficiency and doing fewer things well with the available resources.

-Inception Report: Developing the solution’s concept
+Inception report: Developing the solution’s concept

-Blueprint Report: Defining the strategy for implementation
+Blueprint report: Defining the strategy for process roll-out

-Prototype: Launching and Testing the Solution
+Prototype: Launching and testing the solution

-Run in conjunction with the Blueprint Report, Education.org worked on the first Synthesis prototype focussing on accelerated education.
-This topic was chosen in part due to the need to advance our collective understanding of accelerated learning to support the global response to losses in education due to the COVID-19 pandemic.
-Education.org went through all the steps of the process laid out in the Blueprint Report in order to engage stakeholders and launch the first Synthesis products for the benefit of education policymakers who are looking to make more impactful decisions when responding to accelerated learning challenges.
+Run in conjunction with the Blueprint Report, Education.org worked on the first Synthesis prototype focusing on accelerated education.
+This topic was chosen in part due to the need to advance our collective understanding of accelerated learning to support the global response to learning losses in education due to the COVID-19 pandemic.

 The visual design of the Synthesis Portal prototype was adapted from Education.org’s brand guidelines, with some tweaks and additions to create a comprehensive UI framework.
-We chose familiar user interface elements (checkboxes, dropdowns, breadcrumbs, tabs, etc.) Colour and type hierarchy are used to direct users attention, and create an intuitive path through the prototype.
+We chose familiar user interface elements (checkboxes, dropdowns, breadcrumbs, tabs, etc.) Colour and type hierarchy were also used to direct users attention, and create an intuitive path through the prototype.

 What were the outcomes?